christophaigner/christophaigner.github.io/pages/quotes.md

     <li><q>What you think about yourself is much more important than what others think of you.</q></li>
     <li><q>Difficulties strengthen the mind, as labor does the body.</q></li>
     <li><q>Luck is what happens when preparation meets opportunity.</q></li>
+    <li><q>People are frugal in guarding their personal property; but as soon as it comes to squandering time they are most wasteful of the one thing in which it is right to be stingy.</q></li>
 </ol>
 </details>